-A cold summer night on rugged cliffs, their sharp faces lit by moonlight.
-Long grass billowing against itself, petals of windflowers caught the wind.
-The sky was full of flinty stars a cold moon, full and white, wet as a new lamb.
-The cliffs swept up so high around her she felt like she could walk into heaven.
-Still, it was earth staggered up in its violent darkness an entire horizon of shadows clawing at the sky.
-Away from the jagged cliffs the ocean and the sky went seamlessly together, black and endless, sparkling with light as brittle as the starlight.
-She walked, wool shawl pulled close around her shoulders, making herby carefully among the stones.
+The sky was full of flinty stars around a cold moon, full and white, wet as a new lamb.
+The earth staggered up in its violent darkness to an entire horizon of shadows clawing at the sky.
+Far out, away from the cliffs, the ocean and the sky went gently together, black and endless, sparkling with brittle moonlight.
+She walked, wool shawl pulled close around her shoulders, making her way carefully among the stones.

 In the dark, she touched her mouth, fingertips cold.
-Could nonhumans be artists?
+Could animals be artists?
 Did they know they were beautiful?
-Where they making beauty out of their bodies the way dancers did, or like knots of lace caught in the wind.
-She watched the Jellyfish for a long time, until the cold in her hands sank down into the bone, her joints stiff, and she could taste the salt of the wind on her lips.
-Before turning for home, she looked again over the cliffs that locked onto heaven and earth.
-She staggered in its violent light that froze an entire horizon of shadows.
-In the clouds shadow figures moved and drifted, a motion she would recognise if she could see them in the dark—the same motion in the air as that of a lover’s touch tracing a tense lower lip.
-The sky shivered softly, for a moment, the moonlight was obscured.
+Were they making beauty out of their bodies the way dancers did, or like knots of lace caught in the wind.
+She watched them for a long time until the cold in her hands sank down into the bone, and she could taste the salt of the wind.
+Before turning for home, she looked again over the cliffs that locked heaven onto earth.
+In the clouds, shadow figures moved and drifted, a motion she recognised as that of a lover tracing a tense lower lip.
+Something in the sky shivered, and for a moment, the moonlight was obscured.

-Her house was a swaybacked bungalow lost tough grass and low twisted reaching trees, was glowing blush white like an old bone in the night.
-When she stepped inside, lit the lamp in the hall, the kitchen, the little living room, the windows filled with a soft golden glow.
-The light beamed out, travelling for miles into the empty black, brushing the tops of the grass, it soaked the stone floor in steamy light as she moved around the kitchen, filling the kettle, turning on the stove.
+Her house was swaybacked, lost in tough grass and low twisted reaching trees.
+It glowed bluish-white like an old bone in the night.
+When she stepped inside and lit the lamp in the hall, it soaked the stone floor in steamy light as she moved around the kitchen, filling the kettle, turning on the stove.
 She filled a cup with loose dark tea, the broken crumbs of flower petals.

 Jellyfish are found all over the world, from surface waters to the deep sea.
-They’d lived on earth for more than 500 million years one of the old complex life forms in existence.
-So long, floating ancient and lone and still, there were so many things about that them no one knew.
-No one even her, and she knows so many secrets about them.
+They’d lived on earth for more than 500 million years before she saw one, invisible or not.
+They were one of the oldest complex life forms in existence.
+Floating ancient and alone, there were so many things about that them no one knew.
+No one.
+Not even her, and she knew so many secrets about them.
 She sees the invisible ones.
-Impossible, not dreams, real and floating like clouds, drifting in currents of air through the grass seas along the shoreline.
+Impossible, not dreams, real and floating like clouds in the sky, drifting in currents of air through the grass seas along the shoreline.